30 Years and Counting

-In 1988, Alaska established the Alaska Children’s Trust (ACT) with the goal of preventing child abuse and neglect throughout the state.
-Unfortunately, ACT existed in writing only until 1996 when the Trust received its first legislative appropriation for $6 million with the help of Governor Tony Knowles, Alaska legislature and community leaders across the state.
-As ACT was being formed under the state umbrella, a group of community leaders created ACT’s sister organization, the Friends of Alaska Children’s Trust (FACT).
-FACT’s mission was to increase awareness among Alaskans about the high rate of child abuse and neglect in our state and to raise funds to grow ACT’s endowment.
-With FACT’s support, ACT’s endowment totals more than $12 million today.
+In 1988, Alaska Children’s Trust (ACT) was created with the mission of preventing child abuse and neglect throughout the state.
+Unfortunately, ACT existed only in writing until 1996 when the Trust received its first investment – a $6 million legislative appropriation – with the help of Gov. Tony Knowles, the Alaska Legislature and community leaders across the state.
+This investment began a new and significant chapter for ACT.

 · Advocate.
-As an advocate, ACT will work hard to ensure the spot light on child abuse and neglect remains strong and bright.
-ACT will strive to actively influence public policy within political, economic and social systems and institutions that help us build a state dedicated to ensuring the safety of Alaskan children.
+As an advocate, ACT works hard to ensure the spotlight on child abuse and neglect remains strong and bright.
+ACT strives to actively influence public policy within political, economic and social systems and institutions that help us build a state dedicated to ensuring the safety of Alaskan children.

 · Convener.
 Large-scale social change requires a broad cross-section of community members working collectively.
 No one organization or program will reverse the rising trend alone.
 Greater progress can be made if nonprofits, governments, businesses and the public are brought together around a common agenda to create a collective impact.
 As a convener, ACT fosters these relationships across the state and within specific communities, resulting in forward momentum.